dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---

-We seek to develop a mathematical framework to analyze how different copy number aberration (CNA) events arise and affect the selection landscape during cancer growth.
+We developed CINner, a mathematical framework to analyze how CIN arises and affects the selection landscape during cancer growth {% cite dinh2024cinner %}.
+CINner models the cell population as a branching process, where each cell is characterized by its copy numbers or point mutations, or both.
+As genomic regions are amplified or deleted as CNAs occur, the mutations located in those regions are correspondingly multiplied or lost.
+Cell lifespan is exponentially distributed with an input turn-over rate, then it either divides or dies.
+The probability for a cell to divide depends on its fitness, determined by its CN and mutation profiles according to a selection model.
+The division probability is also calibrated so that the total cell population follows an established dynamic.
+After a cell division, progeny cells either have the same profiles as the parent cell, or harbor CNA or driver SNVs events resulting in new profiles.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">